 System

 The system core is the main difference between these popular Linux distributions.
-CentOS is forked from RHEL as a downstream community project, whereas Ubuntu is Debian-based, created, and supported by Canonical.
+CentOS is a fork of RHEL, a downstream community project, whereas Ubuntu is based on Debian, created and supported by Canonical.

 Package Management